Inclusive Sports Development Advisor

 Senior Lecturer in Sports Development, Leeds Beckett University

-Louise has over 20 years experience of working in the field of sport development.
-Her experience is varied, ranging from local authority community recreation, sports counselling, facility management through to working for a county sport partnership.
-Louise made the leap into academia in 2009 and research interests include; policy development and implementation, the voluntary sector and sport, employability in sport and gender and sport.
-Louise is a member of the management board for the West Yorkshire CSP.
-Louise is a keen netball player and coach.
-She is also the chair of Huddersfield Giants netball club.
+Louise has over 20 years experience of working in the field of sport development and her involvement in UK Sport Development Network spans just over a decade.
+Her experience in the industry is varied, ranging from local authority community recreation, sports counselling, facility management, National Governing Body work, through to working at a strategic level for an Active Partnership.
+Louise made the leap into academia in 2009 and teaches on the BA (Hons) Sport Development degree and MA in Sport Development and Management at Leeds Beckett University.
+Her interests include; advanced leadership, policy development and implementation, sport for change and tackling inequalities in and through sport.
+Louise is still involved as a practitioner in the sport development field and is a member of the Yorkshire Regional Netball Board.
+Louise is a keen netball player, coach, founded the West Yorkshire Junior Netball League and Huddersfield Giants Netball club, where she was the chairperson for several years.